ninegua/reversi/README.md

-# Multi-Player Reversi / Othello Game on Internet Computer
+# Multi-Player Reversi Game on Internet Computer

 This game runs on [Internet Computer] as a canister.
 Users can communicate with this canister by sending messages, which are just asynchronous function calls.